tlevine/dada.pink/__33__/storage.rst

 ManhattanMiniStorage_  Storage unit     NY         $40             Receive packages for free
 ====================== ================ ========== =============== ==============================

-*\*For storage unit services, the cost is approximate and for the smallest units.
+For storage unit services, the costs are approximate and for the smallest units.
-For drop-off/pickup services with many plans, the cost is for the one I am most likely to use.
-In both cases, the price is the monthly cost.*
+For drop-off/pickup services with many plans, the costs are for the one I am most likely to use.
+In both cases, the price is the monthly cost.

 Sizes
 -------------